 Visibility: It’s also important to have a location that stands out.
 You want people to be able to see your salon from the street.
 Even if it costs a bit more, investing in a more visible space is usually worth it.

-Aesthetics: Of course, your salon needs to look amazing too.
+Aesthetics: Of course, your hair salon needs to look amazing too.
 Make sure you’re keeping up with the aesthetics that match your brand and clientele.

 Noise: And lastly, keep in mind that customers want a peaceful and relaxing experience.
 Scout out potential locations at different times of the day to see how noisy it might be.